Get insider access

 What it is: The highest luminance measured from the yellow skyscraper while playing the HDR Cityscape scene on the TV.

-When it matters: Bright highlights in HDR content.
+When it matters: For bright highlights in HDR content.

 Score distribution

-For the skyscraper real scene photo, we display this night scene of a cityscape and measure the peak brightness of the bright yellow skyscraper next to the arch of the bridge.
-On an ideal TV, this very bright highlight should be at around 700 cd/m².
-Interestingly, due to the relatively low average picture level (APL) of this scene, many of the brightest TVs on the market display this highlight brighter than it should be, even on TVs that don't reach the target brightness with our other real scene tests.
-Comparing the Samsung QN90B QLED to the Hisense A6G below, the fine details in the entire scene are much more difficult to make out, and the skyscraper doesn't stand out much from the surrounding towers.
+For the skyscraper scene test, we display a nighttime cityscape and measure the peak brightness of the bright yellow skyscraper near the bridge's arch.
+Ideally, this highlight should reach about 700 cd/m².
+Interestingly, because this scene has a relatively low average picture level (APL), many of the brightest TVs render this highlight brighter than intended, even those that don't meet the target brightness in our other real scene tests.

 Landscape Pool